We aim for our curriculum to be –

 Within our curriculum and school activities we integrate and promote British Values and Spiritual, Moral, Social and Cultural development.
 Through this we help to prepare our children for life in modern Britain and promote tolerance and respect for people of all faiths, races, genders, ages, disability and all other groups.

-Overviews for each year group in each theme are on the class pages.
-Below are the expectations for reading, writing and maths for each year group.
+Overviews for each year group in each theme and the expectations for reading, writing and maths for each year group are below.